 Individuals with residency are subject to personal income and net wealth taxes.
 Partnerships (and similar groups of persons without legal personality) have to be transparent for tax purposes so that the partners can be individually taxed.

 Non-residents deriving income from certain Swiss sources (see below) may be subject to certain withholding taxes.

 Taxes are paid and handled by two different divisions in Switzerland.
 There is a federal income tax and then there are taxes levied by local municipalities and the individual cantons.
 However, there is no federal net wealth tax as the cantonal and municipal income and net wealth taxation is taken care of by the separate cantons themselves.
 It’s a lot to process but make sure you are aware of the two entities and their applicable rates when moving to your specific canton in Switzerland.

 3 Tips on Pet Transportation Services to Switzerland

-- Inspection are usually carried out by Swiss Customs at time of entry
+- Swiss Customs usually carry out inspections at time of entry

 - Pets brought into Switzerland must have an Animal Identity Service (ANIS) code